Everything you need to know about hiking the Alta Via 1 in the Dolomites

 Most rifugios now accept card payments, but do carry some cash with you as some rifugios still only accept cash.

 Here’s a link to an interactive map on Google for general reference, but be sure to download detailed offline maps from AllTrails to navigate confidently.
-(Use my code: vivchow30 for 30% off AllTrials+ to access features like off-line maps and GPS tracking)
+(Use my code: vivchow30 for 30% off AllTrials Plus to access features like off-line maps and GPS tracking)

 Interactive map of huts along the Alta Via 1 Route in the Dolomites